chen709847237/tutorial_ECG_model/README.md

 # A Tutorial for classifying ECG signals by using CNN model

-## Update 7/April/2021: New Extraction Script for New XML Data Format
+## :fire: Update: 7/April/2021: New Extraction Script for New XML Data Format

 ## References